-Product pick: the Gemini Lights Duo LED 1500 Lumen is a fairly unbeatable option at the moment.
+Product pick: the Gemini Lights Duo LED 1500 Lumen (this is an old post and the linked content no longer exists) is a fairly unbeatable option at the moment.

 If you’re mountain biking it’s all too easy to forget that at least some of your night ride will involve going on roads for a bit.
 Help to stop yourself being run over by clipping a rear LED to your bike or backpack.

 Product pick: If you don’t want to leave brackets on your bike then have a look at the Lezyne Femto Drive LED – Rear.

 Even if you don’t ride in eyewear during the day you’ll find good reason to use them at night.
 Basically you seem to get more stuff in your eyes during night rides.

 Even the brightest of lights aren’t a substitute for daylight, so you end up riding through stuff that you either wouldn’t do during the day or through stuff you’d blink and/or brace yourself for.